Matt Lucas quits Bake Off after it ‘became clear’ he could no longer host

 ‘Little Britain’ star has appeared on the series for three years

-Matt Lucas is set to leave The Great British Bake Off, it has been announced.
+Matt Lucas has announced that he is leaving The Great British Bake Off.

-The comedian and Little Britain star served as a presenter on the Channel 4 series – known across the US as The Great British Baking Show – for three years.
+The comedian and Little Britain star served as a presenter on the Channel 4 series – known in the US as The Great British Baking Show – for three years.

-Lucas issued a statement on Twitter on Tuesday evening (6 December) announcing the news, revealing that it “became clear” he was no longer able to host the series alongside his other TV projects.
+Lucas issued a statement on Twitter on Tuesday (6 December) evening announcing the news, revealing that it “became clear” he was no longer able to host the series alongside his other projects.

 “So, after three series and 51 episodes, I am cheerfully passing the baguette on to someone else.”